karagandy/twitter-nightmode/README.md

 * run `gulp watch` and start hacking
 * edit code in `js` & `sass` directories as needed
 * run `gulp` or `npm run build` to build `dist/chrome` and `dist/firefox`

-**TODO**:
-- [x] Add night mode theme to other twitter pages (currently applies only to home tab)
-- [ ] Clean up Sass - preferably multiple .scss files - each one for page specific styles and one for common styles
-- [x] Gulp watch (didn't need it much so far)
-- [ ] Add CONTRIBUTION.md